ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 {: #vc_vsphere_upgrade-procedure-nsx-before}

 * If you have Zerto on {{site.data.keyword.cloud_notm}} installed on your environment:
    * Ensure that the Zerto version that you have is compatible with the 6.7 version that you are selecting for your upgrade.
-For more information, see the _Interoperability matrix for Zerto environments_ document at [Zerto technical documentation](https://www.zerto.com/myzerto/technical-documentation/){:external}.
+For more information, see the _Interoperability matrix for Zerto environments_ document at [Zerto technical documentation](https://www.zerto.com/myzerto/technical-documentation/){: external}.

    * Use the Zerto user interface to shut down the zVRA VMs on each host.
 Select **Allow Zerto to always enter hosts into maintenance mode during remediation** within the Zerto site settings, policies section in the Zerto user interface.
 Otherwise, Zerto starts the zVRA and keeps the upgrade from proceeding by not allowing the ESXi host that is being upgraded to go into maintenance mode.

 * For VMs on which VMware Tools are not installed, manually shut down or forcefully power off before the NSX ESXi host module installation.
 These VMs keep the target ESXi host from going into maintenance mode.

 #### Procedure to upgrade VMware NSX
 {: #vc_vsphere_upgrade-procedure-nsx-procedure}

-For more information, see the [NSX Upgrade Guide](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/com.vmware.nsx.upgrade.doc/GUID-4613AC10-BC73-4404-AF80-26E924EF5FE0.html){:external}.
+For more information, see the [NSX Upgrade Guide](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/com.vmware.nsx.upgrade.doc/GUID-4613AC10-BC73-4404-AF80-26E924EF5FE0.html){: external}.

 1. Read the release notes for NSX 6.4.4 to ensure compatibility with your specific environment configuration.
-For more information, see [VMware NSX Data Center for vSphere 6.4.4 Release Notes](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/rn/releasenotes_nsx_vsphere_644.html){:external}.
+For more information, see [VMware NSX Data Center for vSphere 6.4.4 Release Notes](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/rn/releasenotes_nsx_vsphere_644.html){: external}.
 2. Upgrade NSX Manager first.
 If you have multiple NSX environments that use cross vCenter linked mode, upgrade all NSX managers before you upgrade components in the NSX user interface **Upgrade Coordinator**.
 3. Use the **Upgrade Coordinator** in the NSX user interface within the vCenter Server user interface to upgrade NSX components.
 4. To ensure that the upgrade is progressing until all components are upgraded, continue to review and monitor the NSX upgrade user interface within the vCenter user interface.